Centroid-centered Modeling for Efficient Vision Transformer Pre-training

 \section{Introduction}

-Over the past several years, the triumphs of deep learning in computer vision have been crucially hinged upon Convolutional Neural Networks (CNN)\cite{he2016deep, krizhevsky2017imagenet, lecun1998gradient}.
-As indicated by search~\cite{raghu2021do}, these convolutional layers have demonstrated the ability to encode inductive bias of spatial equivariance, thus producing remarkable results.
-Motivated by the success of Transformer~\cite{vaswani2017attention} in Natural Language Processing (NLP), an image modeling technique, Vision Transformer (ViT)~\cite{dosovitskiy2020image} has been verified to produce exceptional results in image modeling and other tasks.
-However, empirical studies have showed that Vision Transformer requires a larger volume of data than CNN-based models.
+Over the past several years, Vision Transformer (ViT)\cite{dosovitskiy2020image} has been verified to produce exceptional results in image modeling and other tasks.
+However, empirical studies have shown that Vision Transformer requires a larger volume of data than previous CNN-based models.

-The issue of large demand for labeled training data in transformer-based models has been successfully solved in NLP by self-supervised learning.
-Particularly, BERT~\cite{devlin2018bert} has proposed Masked Language Modeling (MLM) to solve the problem.
+The issue has been successfully solved by self-supervised learning.
+Particularly in NLP, BERT\cite{devlin2018bert} has proposed Masked Language Modeling (MLM) to solve the problem.
 Such mask-then-predict task masks out some proportion of the input data and then learns to predict the masked target, showing its superiority in leveraging large-scale unlabeled data.

-Inspired by the MLM method in NLP, multiple studies have attempted to introduce mask-then-predict task into computer vision.
-Regarding discrete visual tokens as the target, BEiT~\cite{bao2022beit} proposed a pre-training task similar to MLM, namely, Masked Image Modeling (MIM).
-They use a visual tokenizer to convert an image into tokens, which is obtained by an extra training stage with a decoder in tokenizer model via discrete variational autoencoder (dVAE)~\cite{ramesh2021zero} method.
-During pre-training, the Transformer takes corrupted images with blockwise mask as input, and learns to recover the masked tokens.
-Contrarily, MAE~\cite{he2022masked} reconstructs raw pixels of the image explicitly using an additional decoder.
-Differently, the encoder is only applied to visible patches, and mask tokens are introduced before the decoder together with the encoded patches.
+Inspired by MLM, multiple studies have attempted to introduce the task into computer vision.
+Regarding discrete visual tokens as targets, BEiT\cite{bao2022beit} proposed Masked Image Modeling (MIM), using a tokenizer to convert an image into tokens, which is obtained by an extra training stage with a decoder via discrete variational autoencoder (dVAE)\cite{ramesh2021zero} method.
+During pre-training, BEiT takes corrupted images as input and learns to recover the masked tokens.
+Contrarily, MAE\cite{he2022masked} reconstructs raw image pixels via an additional decoder.